TRaSH-Guides/Guides/SonarrV3/Sonarr-Release-Profile-RegEx.md

 Scores [-25] Retagged/Renames/Obfuscated  releases.
 Scores [-50] Scene groups.
 Scores [-100] Groups that mess with the audio or add another preferred language.

+The reason why I got multiple entry's with the same score is because the line will go out of the box and i don't like how that looks.

 When you've done it correctly it will look something like this.